connervieira/Predator/SECURITY.md

 ## Reporting

-In the event that you find a security issue with Predator, you have several ways of reporting it.
-The safest option is to contact V0LT directly.
+In the event that you find a security issue with Predator, the safest way to report it is to contact V0LT directly.
 You can find relevant contact information, including PGP keys at <https://v0lttech.com/contact.php>.

 ## Considerations